Table of content

 - Open Dexcom G7 app > Settings > Calibrate

-- Enter value from an FDA-approved glucose meter
+- Enter the value from an FDA-approved glucose meter

 Users can operate the G7 system through a smartphone app or a Dexcom G7 receiver kit.
 Both methods provide an intuitive interface for easy setup and real-time monitoring.